olumuyiwa-agboola/raven/README.md

 ## Overview

-**Raven** is a robust and scalable backend service designed for generating, sending, and validating authorization codes, exposed via a REST API and a gRPC service.
+**Raven** is a unit testing & integration testing practice project implementing a backend service for generating, sending, and validating one-time passwords (OTPs), exposed via a REST API.a robust and scalable backend service designed for generating, sending, and validating authorization codes, exposed via a REST API.
-Implemented as a backend development practice project, it demonstrates adherence to the hexagonal architecture, clean and secure coding principles, implementation of relevant design patterns, and thorough API documentation for both REST and gRPC interfaces.

-This project serves as a portfolio piece to showcase my understanding and application of various backend development concepts and best practices.

 ## Key Features